CAA policy records

 Configuring CAA records

-Before adding an SSL certificate to your domain in your DreamHost panel, ensure the CAA records are compatible with DreamHost.
+Before adding a Let's Encrypt SSL certificate to your domain, ensure the CAA records configured at your current hosting company are compatible with DreamHost.
 There are two options:

 • Option 1 — Completely remove your CAA records at your current hosting company.

-• Option 2 — Retain your CAA records at your current hosting company but remove any conflicting CAA records before adding an SSL certificate in the DreamHost panel.
+• Option 2 — Retain your CAA records at your current hosting company, but remove any conflicting CAA records before adding an SSL certificate in the DreamHost panel.
+If you choose this option, make sure you only use the record shown below.

 See also